smart-edge-open/ido-specs/doc/architecture.md

 Industry-leading, cloud-native telemetry and monitoring frameworks are supported on OpenNESS:

-- <b>Prometheus\* and Grafana\*</b>: This is a cloud-native, industry-standard framework that provides a monitoring system and time series database.
+- **Prometheus\* and Grafana\***: This is a cloud-native, industry-standard framework that provides a monitoring system and time series database.
-- <b>Telegraf</b> This is a cloud-native, industry-standard agent for collecting, processing, aggregating, and writing metrics.
+- **Telegraf** This is a cloud-native, industry-standard agent for collecting, processing, aggregating, and writing metrics.
-- <b>Open Telemetry </b>: Open Consensus, Open Tracing - CNCF project that provides the libraries, agents, and other components that you need to capture telemetry from your services so that you can better observe, manage, and debug them.
+- **Open Telemetry**: Open Consensus, Open Tracing - CNCF project that provides the libraries, agents, and other components that you need to capture telemetry from your services so that you can better observe, manage, and debug them.

 Hardware Telemetry support: